Deljit Kaur Gill

 Deljit faced racism in school from white people.
 Some of them didn’t like Punjabi people and would call them names like “Hindus.”
 Deljit described how she felt there was little communication between Punjabi’s and the Indigenous peoples in the area.

 The women in the community back then didn’t have much of a social life; they all would get together at the temple or at someone’s house for tea.
-Deljit visited India few times, to visit her family and her husband’s family.
+Deljit visited India a few times to visit her family and her husband’s family.
 She also took her son for a tour around India.